brianpbyers/react/readme.md

 ```

 >Note: It's a good idea to use [`"use strict"`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) as it is a restricted variant of JavaScript that eliminates some of JavaScript's silent errors by changing them to throw errors.

+Refresh to see your Hello World component in its full glory!

 <!-- Let devs do this now with their table-partner's name -->